 BOOK ARTS //

 This is a subject guide for finding materials on book arts in the Greenfield Library at the University of the Arts.
 Book Arts is a broad term that encompasses the crafts of bookbinding, papermaking, and marbling, the techniques of conservation and restoration, book design, the history of the book, rare books and artists' books.
-Send any questions about this topic to the e-mail address at the end of this document

 The first place to look when beginning research on a topic is in reference material:specialized dictionaries, encyclopedias or handbooks.
 These allow you to check names, dates and places, find additional information, and look up definitions of unknown terms.
 They are particularly helpful for finding basic background information on a topic, and are often the only place many students may need to look to find answers to their questions.
 They may include bibliographies (lists of additional materials, usually considered by the author to be the best on that topic).